-Antibiotics are usually given to prevent further infections until surgery can be done.
+Antibiotics are often given to prevent further infections until surgery can be done.

-Surgery to repair the ureterocele usually cures the condition.
+Surgery to repair the ureterocele cures the condition in most cases.
 Surgery involves making a cut into the ureterocele or removing the ureterocele and reattaching the ureter to the bladder.
-The type of surgery depends on your age, overall health and severity of the blockage.
+The type of surgery depends on your age, overall health, and extent of the blockage.

 The outcome varies.
-If the obstruction can be cured, the damage may be temporary.
+The damage may be temporary if the blockage can be cured.
 However, damage to the kidney may be permanent, especially if the condition doesn't go away.

 - Urinary tract infection that keeps coming back

 Call your health care provider if you have symptoms of ureterocele.